sohailmamdani/sohailmamdani.github.io/_posts/2016-04-05-ipad-cellular-switch.markdown

 I also have an AT&T SIM that's attached to an account that harkens back to the days of the first iPad launch 7 years ago.
 Back then, AT&T offered an unlimited data for $30/mo plan that I signed up for and never stopped using.
 I moved this SIM to the iPad Mini that serves as my in-car nav console (no, I don't leave it in my car 24/7, so don't bother breaking in), but can now move it back to my Pro when I travel.

-Moving between SIMs is super-easy: justy go into the Settings app and tap on "Cellular Data."
+Moving between SIMs is super-easy: just to go into the Settings app and tap on "Cellular Data."
 You'll see both your SIMs there, and can switch between the two.

 ![](http://lowlyadmin.com/img/2016-04-05-ipad-cellular-switch.png)